-These 10 cult-fave gadgets will make life so much easier, starting at $9
+These 10 cult-fave gadgets will make life so much easier, starting at $6

 Opening jars never seems to get any easier, especially if you have arthritis.
 For those people, the EZ Off Jar Opener is a game-changer.

+"By far the best portable charger I have ever used!" shared a happy shopper.
+"Every other portable charger i’ve owned in the past would take too long to charge, over heat, doesn’t charge at all over night or takes forever to charge my phone but this charger actually does its job well, i’ve let others at my work place use it and they agree!
+I also really love the little paw that shows how much battery it has left."

+This handy gadget converts from a creeper to seat with padded cushions and has six swivel casters for easy maneuverability.

-If there's someone in your life who likes to spend time in the garage tinkering, this is a deal you shouldn't pass up — it's nearly 60% off!
-This creeper lets you get on the ground and underneath whatever you're fixing and keep you comfortable.
-More than 15,000 shoppers give it a perfect five-star rating.
+If there's someone in your life who likes to spend time in the garage tinkering, this creeper lets you get on the ground and underneath whatever you're fixing and keep you comfortable.
+More than 17,000 shoppers give it a perfect five-star rating.

 "I'm a bigger guy and squatting out crawling under my jeep can be a challenge at times," shared a rave reviewer.
 "This creeper allows me to comfortably lay down and roll under my jeep or simply sit down when I am working at a higher level.
 More sturdy and reliable than other creepers I have tried."